genesisraag/tcp-chat-app/README.md

 To test on multiple devices:

-1. On the server machine, run `ipconfig` (Windows) or `ifconfig` (Mac/Linux) to get your local IP.
+1. On the server machine, run `ipconfig` (Windows) or `ifconfig` (Mac/Linux) to get your local IP
-2. Replace `HOST = '127.0.0.1'` with your local IP in both `server.py` and `client.py`.
+2. Replace `HOST = '127.0.0.1'` with your local IP in both `server.py` and `client.py`
-3. Start the server.
+3. Start the server
-4. Connect from other devices on the same Wi-Fi network.
+4. Connect from other devices on the same Wi-Fi network

 ---

 ## 📚 Tech Stack

-- Python 3
+- **Python 3**
-- `socket` – for TCP communication
+- **socket** – for TCP communication
-- `threading` – for handling multiple clients concurrently
+- **threading** – for handling multiple clients concurrently

 ---

-## 📎 License

-MIT – feel free to use and modify.
+## 📋 What I Learned

+- Network programming with TCP sockets
+- Multi-threaded server architecture
+- Client-server communication protocols
+- Handling concurrent connections and message broadcasting